 Wetzel, W.C., and M.H.
 Meek.
-In review.
+In press.
 Physical defenses and herbivory vary more within plants than among plants in the tropical understory shrub Piper polytrichum.
+Botany.

 Holyoak*, M., and W.C.
 Wetzel*.
 In press.
 Variance-explicit ecology: a call for holistic study of the consequences of variance at multiple scales. in A.P.
 Dobson, D. Tilman, and R.D.
 Holt, editors.
 Unsolved Problems in Ecology.
 Princeton University Press, Princeton, NJ. (invited book chapter) (*equal authorship)

 Wetzel, W.C., N.C.
 Aflitto, and J.S.
 Thaler.
 2018.
 Plant genotypic diversity interacts with predation risk to influence an insect herbivore across its ontogeny.
 Ecology 99: 2338-2347. doi: 10.1002/ecy.2472 (pdf)

 Wetzel, W.C. and J.S.
 Thaler.
 2018.
 Host-choice reduces, but does not eliminate, the negative effects of a multi-species diet for an herbivorous beetle.
 Oecologia 186: 483-493. doi: 10.1007/s00442-017-4034-x (pdf)